Seigr-lab/SeigrToolsetTransmissions/docs/user_manual/appendix_a_glossary.md

 **Challenge**
 In the handshake, the encrypted payload sent by the responder that the initiator must decrypt to prove possession of the shared seed.

-**Chunk**
+**Segment**
-A portion of data split for transmission.
-Large data is divided into chunks that fit within frame size limits.
+A portion of binary data optimized for network transmission (MTU optimization).
+Large byte streams are divided into segments.
+NOT semantic chunks - just transport-level byte divisions.
+STT doesn't know what the bytes represent.

 **Ciphertext**
 Encrypted data.
 The output of encryption operations.